cuzfrog/maila/README.md

 1. add java to PATH.
 2. alter provided config file.
 3. `bmt -help`  you can have all instructions.
-Examples:

 #####Use a csv file to define mails, and send: